duc2h/kafka-golang/README.md

         * Kafka only guarantee message ordering when we have pushed message to kafka already (consumer part).
 How about order message in producer part?
 [The instruction](https://aiven.io/blog/kafka-real-ordering)
         * [The scenario](#order-message-scenario).
     * :x: CDC with postgresql
+        * Database to kafka

+        * Kafka to database
     * :x: Implement out-box pattern.
     * :x: Implement saga pattern.
     * ...